atharva25bai10584/Digital-Literacy-project/README.md

 ## 👤 Student Details
 Name: Atharva Kulkarni
 Reg No: 25BAI10584
-Branch: B.Tech CSE in AI ML
+Branch: B.Tech CSE AIML Year-1
 Course: CSE0001 – Digital Literacy

 ---

-##  Project Overview
+## 📌 Project Overview
 This repository contains my Digital Literacy Project completed as part of the CSE0001 course at VIT Bhopal.

 The project focuses on essential digital skills like: